dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec-active.md

 ### FR-1142: TrimString Operation for String Cleaning

-**Problem**: No operation existed to remove specific substrings from strings.
+**Problem**: No operation existed to remove specific substrings from the start or end of strings.
 Users needed to trim labels, prefixes, or unwanted text patterns from UI-extracted content.

-**Requirement**: Add TrimString operation that removes all occurrences of a specified substring from a source string.
+**Requirement**: Add TrimString operation that removes all occurrences of a specified substring from the start and/or end of a source string.

 **Operation Signature**:
 - **Operation Name**: TrimString
 - **Arg1**: Source string (Type: String or Var)
-- **Arg2**: String to trim away (Type: String or Var)
+- **Arg2**: String to trim away from start/end (Type: String or Var)
 - **Arg3**: Disabled
-- **Output**: Cleaned string with all occurrences of Arg2 removed from Arg1
+- **Output**: Cleaned string with Arg2 removed from start and end of Arg1

 **Behavior**:

-1. **Normal Trim**
+1. **Trim from Start and End Only**
    - Arg1 (source): " I am me "
    - Arg2 (trim): "I"
-   - Result: " am me "
+   - Result: " am me " (only removed "I" from start)
-   - Uses `string.Replace(trimString, string.Empty)` to remove all occurrences
+   - Uses repeated `StartsWith()` and `EndsWith()` checks

+2. **Remove from Both Ends**
+   - Arg1 (source): "aba"
+   - Arg2 (trim): "a"
+   - Result: "b" (removed "a" from both start and end)

-2. **Empty Trim String**
+3. **Empty Trim String**
    - If Arg2 is null or empty, returns Arg1 unchanged
    - Preview: Shows source string as-is

-3. **Variable References**
+4. **Variable References**
    - Both Arg1 and Arg2 can reference variables from previous operations
    - Example: `GetText(label) ¡æ var1; TrimString(var1, "Label: ") ¡æ var2`

-4. **Multiple Occurrences**
+5. **Multiple Occurrences at Start/End**
-   - Removes ALL occurrences of trim string, not just first
+   - Removes ALL consecutive occurrences from start and end
+   - Example: "!!!text!!!" trimmed by "!" becomes "text"
+   - Example: "aatext" trimmed by "a" becomes "text"

+6. **Middle Occurrences Preserved**
+   - Does NOT remove occurrences in the middle of the string
-   - Example: "abcabc" trimmed by "a" becomes "bcbc"
+   - Example: "a test a" trimmed by "a" becomes " test " (middle "a" in "test" preserved)

-5. **Case Sensitivity**
+7. **Case Sensitivity**
-   - Trim operation is case-sensitive (uses `string.Replace`)
+   - Trim operation is case-sensitive (uses `StringComparison.Ordinal`)
    - "ABC" will not trim "abc"

 **Preview Format**: